edgexfoundry/edgex-go/snap/README.md

 The following services are disabled by default:

+* app-service-configurable (required for Kuiper and support-rulesengine)
+* device-virtual
+* kuiper
+* support-logging
 * support-notifications
-* support-logging
+* support-rulesengine (deprecated)
 * support-scheduler
-* device-virtual
+* sys-mgmt-agent

 Any disabled services can be enabled and started up using `snap set`: